IPv4 CIDR Calculator

 Please enter a valid CIDR value between 0 and 32.

-RFC 1918 name Address Range Number of Addresses Largest CIDR Host ID size Mask bits Classful Description
+RFC 1918 Name Address Range Number of Addresses Largest CIDR Host ID Size Mask Bits Description

 Common Private IPv4 CIDR Ranges

 An IPv4 CIDR Range is a way to specify a range of IP addresses using CIDR notation.
-CIDR notation is a compact representation of an IP address and its associated network mask.
-It is used to specify the number of bits in the subnet mask, which determines how many addresses are available in the range.
+CIDR notation uses a compact representation of an IP address and its associated network mask to specify the number of bits in the subnet mask.

 /0 255.0.0.0 4,294,967,296